AynurHasanova/gcd-blog/README.md

 ## How to run

-From the root of the projecr run it as:
+From the root of the project run it as:

 ```bash
 ./bin/www